sap-tutorials/Tutorials/tutorials/hcp-java-weatherapp-part1/hcp-java-weatherapp-part1.md

 ### Time to Complete
 **10 min**

-1. Create a new dynamic web project by selecting the “New > Dynamic Web Project” menu entry and enter the following information:
+1. Create a new dynamic web project by selecting the **File > New > Dynamic Web Project** menu entry and enter the following information:

     - **Name:** `weatherapp`
     - **Target Runtime:** `Java Web`